UrbsLab/STREAMLINE/docs/source/contributing.md

 # Contributing
 We welcome you to [check the existing issues](https://github.com/UrbsLab/STREAMLINE/issues/) for bugs or enhancements to work on.
 If you have an idea for an extension to STREAMLINE, please [file a new issue](https://github.com/UrbsLab/STREAMLINE/issues//new), or email harsh.bandhey@cshs.org to discuss it.

+***
 ## Project Layout

-The latest release of STREAMLINE is on the [main branch](https://github.com/UrbsLab/STREAMLINE/tree/main), whereas the legacy/old version of STREAMLINE in development is on the [legacy branch](https://github.com/STREAMLINE/tree/legacy).
+The latest release of STREAMLINE is on the [main branch](https://github.com/UrbsLab/STREAMLINE/tree/main), whereas the legacy/Beta 0.2.5 version of STREAMLINE is on the [legacy branch](https://github.com/STREAMLINE/tree/legacy).

-The in development code is stored in the  [development branch](https://github.com/STREAMLINE/tree/dev) Make sure you are looking at and working on the correct branch if you're looking to contribute code.
+The in-development code is stored in the  [development branch](https://github.com/STREAMLINE/tree/dev) Make sure you are looking at and working on the correct branch if you're looking to contribute code.

 In terms of directory structure: